Kingston Collegiate and Vocational Institute: IB Diploma program

 KCVI was one of 84 schools in Canada that ran the International Baccalaureate program.
 The IB diploma program was offered at KCVI during the last two years of secondary school.
 However, there is also the Pre-IB program to prepare the Grade 9 and 10 students for the rigorous pace of the IB curriculum.
 Also, if students did not want to enroll in the complete IB diploma program, they could apply for IB certificates in the course of their choosing.
-Students who applied for the IB certificate but were ultimately rejected could still take an IB coure, however it would count as a normal credit and not an IB credit.
+Students who applied for the IB certificate but were ultimately rejected could still take an IB course, however it would count as a normal credit and not an IB credit.

 SHSM (Specialist High Skills Major)

 KCVI offered a SHSM in Arts in Culture and Communication Technologies.

 KCVI clubs

 KCVI had many different activities going on throughout the school year, such as: the Students' Association – student government, DECA – Student Marketing Club, the student-run Leadership Conference, the improv teams, Mathletes, Model UN, Respect Committee, Outdoors Club, Environment Club, South African Partnership and Youth in Action, Drama Club, Robotics Club and the Debating Club.
 There was also an Athletics Association in charge of many sport-related school events.
 The Arts Council was formed in the 2006–07 year as a complement to the Athletic Association.
 The KCVI Yearbook Committee created a pictorial account of each year in a yearbook called "The Times".
 As well, KCVI hosted CKVI (The Cave), a radio broadcasting focus program, which broadcast at 91.9 FM in downtown Kingston.